tsunami416604/azure-docs.hu-hu/articles/hdinsight/hdinsight-using-spark-query-hbase.md

     +------+--------------------+--------------+------------+--------------+
     ```

-1. Zárja be a szikrahéjat a következő parancs megadásával:
+1. A következő parancs beírásával zárjuk be a Spark shellt:

     ```scala
     :q